The Real Story Behind Elon Musk’s $2.6 Billion Acquisition Of SolarCity And What It Means For Tesla’s Future–Not To Mention The Planet’s

 SolarCity had made a number of smart investments in order to keep its product differentiated and reduce costs.
 Serra, who oversaw operations, was a driving force behind the company’s acquisition of Zep Solar, an innovative startup that had developed an industry-leading panel-mounting system that lowered SolarCity’s average time of installation from days to just hours.
 But Serra and Lyndon also launched a distracting expansion into Mexico and acquired a solar-panel technology startup called Silevo for at least $200 million, which would eventually eat up substantial capital at a time when solar-panel prices started plummeting to the point of commoditization.
 (Serra declined to comment for this story.)

 If there was one sign that the company was flying too close to the sun, it was, many felt, an extravagant sales-team huddle in Las Vegas around March 2015.
 In a scene straight out of HBO’s Silicon Valley, Barnard, then SolarCity’s chief revenue officer, burst onto the stage in front of Lyndon, Peter, and 1,300 employees (Musk would arrive later) at Hakkasan nightclub, rapping over Nicki Minaj and Drake’s hit “Truffle Butter” while surrounded by provocatively dressed dancers.
 At another point, he appeared dressed as Helios, the Greek sun god, wearing a green suit of armor designed by the same people who created the Iron Man costume for that movie.
-There was, after all, much for him to celebrate.
+“The party was cool,” recalls hip-hop artist Chingy, who also performed.
+“Lots of energy, a beautiful crowd.
+We shined like the sun.”
+There was, after all, much for them to celebrate.
 SolarCity was by then the clear industry leader, owning a third of the residential market and handling more installations than its next 50 competitors combined.
 (Barnard explains that he was only trying to rally his troops, and strongly denies that the culture became bro-y.
 “I don’t tolerate that bullshit,” he says.)

 The company’s growth rate—it was hiring 100 sales reps a week to help hit aggressive targets—led to some dubious tactics when it came to marketing SolarCity’s zero-money-down concept.
 Many sources felt that the drive to hook customers often eclipsed any concerns about whether they would follow through with the lease purchase.
 “You had all these poorly trained reps basically going, ‘Just sign here!
 Don’t worry, you can cancel any time!’ ” says a former sales director.
 “People were treating it like signing off on iTunes’ terms and conditions.”